Brahialis0209/shading-graph-vertices/README.md

 2. Go to the project folder - cd [path to the directory in which the project lies]/shading-graph-vertices
 3. Install the missing packages - pip install -r requirements.txt
 4. Go to the src directory - cd src
-4. Run the application - python main.py example
+4. Run the application - python main.py example config
 ## Work with the application
-- Open a config text document and enter your graph in the following format:
+- Open a config text document and enter the application settings in the following form:
-1. start_node (here you indicate the vertex from which the traverse begins, for example 1)
+1. start_node (here you specify the vertex from which the traversal starts, for example 1)
-2. traversal (here is a workaround for example DFS)
+2. traversal (here is a workaround, for example DFS)
+- Open an example text document and enter your graph in the following form: <br>
-3. In the next lines, specify the graph itself, in each line 2 values - the vertices of your edges, <br> or one value - if this vertex is not the beginning of a new edge.
+1. Each line contains 2 values - the tops of your edges, <br> or one value - if this vertex is not the beginning of a new edge.

 ### Example
+config:
 start_node 1<br>
 traversal DFS<br>

+example:
 1 2<br>
 1 3<br>
 1 4<br>